CLI stages

 2. INDEX

 The INDEX stage is probably the most important (and heavy!) one.
-It pulls documents to index from the queue create in the previous step, then use a combination of Apache Tika and Tesseract to extract text, metadata and OCR images.
+It pulls documents to index from the queue created in the previous step, then use a combination of Apache Tika and Tesseract to extract text, metadata and OCR images.
 The result documents are stored in ElasticSearch.
-The queue used to store documents to index is a "blocking list", meaning that only one client can pull a concurent value at the time.
-This allows users to distribute this command on serveral servers.
+The queue used to store documents to index is a "blocking list", meaning that only one client can pull a concurrent value at the time.
+This allows users to distribute this command on several servers.

 datashare --mode CLI \